 Where the original Versa had three buttons on the chassis – two on the left and one on the right – the Versa 2 sports just a single button on the left and serves as both the ‘select’ and the ‘back’ button.
 This means you’re never more than a press or two away from the feature you need to access, while any other navigation you need to perform is done via the touchscreen.

 Talking about the screen, that’s the one major hardware improvement worth writing home about.
-Unlike the LCD display on the Versa, the second-generation Fitbit smartwatch has stepped into 2019 with a bright AMOLED touchscreen protected by Gorilla Glass 3.
+Unlike the LCD display on the Versa, the second-generation Fitbit smartwatch has steps into the age of the bright AMOLED touchscreen, which is protected by Gorilla Glass 3.